circlefin/verite/packages/docs/blog/2022-06-15-verifiable_credentials_and_verite_nft_allowlist.md

 We're using the project's issuer DID key here.
 We validate and decode the application using Verite's `validateCredentialApplication` function.
 Then, we have to attest to the credential presentation.

 Using the issuer private key and public key, we call the Verite library `buildIssuer` function.
-With the result, we can then create the verifiable presentation that will ultimately be passed back to the user by calling Verite's `composeFulfillment` function.
+With the result, we can then create the verifiable presentation that will ultimately be passed back to the user by calling Verite's `composeFulfillmentFromAttestation` function.

 It is that presentation that is sent back to the user.
 We'll take a look at the frontend shortly, but just know that the presentation comes in the form of a JWT.